buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

     Build steps have statistics, a simple key/value store of data which can later be aggregated over all steps in a build.
     Note that statistics are not preserved after a build is complete.

+    .. py:method:: setBuildData(self, name, value, source)

+        :param unicode name: the name of the data
+        :param bytestr value: the value of the data as ``bytes``.
+        :parma unicode source: the source of the data
+        :returns: Deferred

+    Builds can have transient data attached to them which allows steps to communicate to reporters and among themselves.
+    The data is a byte string, its interpretation depends on the particular step or reporter.

     .. py:method:: hasStatistic(stat)

         :param string stat: name of the statistic